 7. Shounen is the most popular genre of anime in the world.

-Shounen takes the spotlight in 2021 with shows like Attack on Titan and My Hero Academia.
+Shounen took the spotlight in 2021 with shows like Attack on Titan and My Hero Academia.
 This genre is characterized by featuring a teen male protagonist and including the elements of action, adventure, fantasy, and fighting.

 Other top genres around the globe include supernatural (e.g., Soul Eater, Tokyo Ghoul), a slice of life (Violet Evergarden), romance (Kimi no Na Wa), and magic (Fate/Zero, Mahouka Koukou no Rettousei).